Incoming Student FAQ

 Television Tip: Each resident can access a variety of television channels offered within the residence hall through the wired network only.
 Video streaming devices, such as Amazon Fire TV, Roku, and Google Chromecast are not supported on the campus network.
 Only the Apple TV device is compatible at this time.

-Residents of Renee Granville-Grossman Residential Commons East and West and International House may occupy their rooms during break periods (except summer).
+Residents of International House may occupy their rooms during break periods (except summer).
 If you live in any other hall, you will need to plan to leave by the closing date and time as all the other halls are closed to residents during interim periods.
-However, non-Granville-Grossman residents may receive permission from Granville-Grossman residents to reside in their Granville-Grossman room during the interim periods while they are away.
+However, non-International House residents may receive permission from International House residents to reside in their International House room during the interim periods while they are away.
 There is a form to complete and there is no fee.
-Resident Heads will announce the timeline/deadline several weeks prior to the end of each quarter.
-There is no program for residents to stay in International House during the interim periods if they are not already a resident of those communities.
+College Housing & Residential Services will announce the timeline/deadline several weeks prior to the end of each quarter.

 Residential dining is a cornerstone of how we develop community at UChicago.
 All College Housing residents are required to have a meal plan.
 For more information on our community based dining program and the board plan requirement, please see our residential dining page.